-The ground floor is finished with polished concrete style grey tiling which extends to the under-stair guest WC, whilst upstairs is warm wooden flooring.
+The ground floor is finished with polished concrete style grey tiling which extends to the under-stair wet room with & W.C. whilst upstairs is dressed with warm wooden flooring.

 The focus of the design is very much the consolidation of home and work.
 The integral tech is thoroughly up to date, with Cat 6 cabling and local fibre broadband available should you want it, while clever internal lighting options give total control over your environment.

 This quiet corner of South East London is something of a hidden gem.
 It is a desirable residential location but with Hither Green Station more or less on the door step, it is a gateway to London and beyond.
 Trains to London Bridge, Charing Cross or Cannon Street are frequent and take around ten minutes.
 There is also the option for a change at New Cross for the Overground to Shoreditch and North London or head to Lewisham and grab the DLR for Canary Wharf, Stratford, or The City.